scuzzydude/asimov/asimov.md

 Preparing food is something that takes a lot of time and energy.
 Some people like to do if for themselves, because they're good at it and they enjoy it.
 Some families consider it a duty.
 Others cook for themselves because that's all they can afford.
 Ironic, since the most cost and energy efficient way to eat is for people who are good at cooking and enjoy it is for them to cook for many people at once.
 That is the way to create the greatest value.
 SOK is an optimal solution for that.

 There will still be restaurants, and there will still be home cooking.
 I think it'll be a fair trade-off because more efficient food means more people can eat.
-The future will look back at us in shame if we end hunger globally.
+The future will look back at us in shame if we don't end hunger.

 ## Goodbye Season Tickets